-Most teams looking to build a Hadoop cluster are often unaware of their workload patterns.
-Also, the first jobs submitted to Hadoop are very different than the actual jobs in the production environments.
-For these reasons, Hortonworks recommends that you either use the Balanced workload configuration or invest in a pilot Hadoop cluster and plan to evolve as you analyze the workload patterns in your environment.
+You may not know your eventual workload patterns from the first.
+And typically the first jobs submitted to Hadoop in the early days are usually very different than the actual jobs you will run in your production environment.
+For these reasons, Hortonworks recommends that you either use the Balanced workload configuration or invest in a pilot Hadoop cluster and plan to evolve its structure as you analyze the workload patterns in your environment.

 1.3.
-Balanced Workload Deployments
+Early Deployments

-When a team is just starting with Hadoop or HBase, begin small and gain experience by measuring actual workloads during a pilot project.
+When a team is just starting with Hadoop or HBase, it is usually good to begin small and gain experience by measuring actual workloads during a pilot project.
 We recommend starting with a relatively small pilot cluster, provisioned for a "balanced" workload.